Faris-abukhader/arabic-answer-generator/README.md

 # arabic-answer-generator

-very simle app built by java .
+very simple app built by java .

 the idea behind this app , is you input the questions in english and you get the answers in arabic (fixed questions and answers)